alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 **Prefer exceptions (or other types) when:**

-* **It’s a bug / broken invariant:** violated preconditions, “impossible states” → exceptions (e.g., `ArgumentNullException`).
+* **It's a bug / broken invariant:** violated preconditions, "impossible states" → exceptions (e.g., `ArgumentNullException`).
-* **Continuing is pointless / you need stack traces:** misconfiguration, out-of-memory, “dead end” aborts → exceptions / fail fast.
+* **Continuing is pointless / you need stack traces:** misconfiguration, out-of-memory, "dead end" aborts → exceptions / fail fast.
 * **You need accumulation:** `Bind` is fail-fast; use `Validation<T>`/applicatives (or a combine API) for independent validations.